-Homework and reading at home
+Homework and Reading at home

-Maths and English homework is set on alternate weeks on a Thursday and needs to be handed in by the following Tuesday.
+Maths and English homework is set on alternate weeks on a Friday and needs to be handed in by the following Wednesday.
 This will be linked to the learning that we have been doing in class.

 Times tables and related division facts should be practised on an on-going basis, ideally a few minutes daily.
-This year, year 2 will be participating in the ‘Times Table Rockstars Challenge’ which will focus on children being secure in their 2, 3, 5 and 10 times tables.
+Year 2 will also be participating in the times tables ‘Rockstar Challenge’ which will focus on children being secure in their 2, 5 and 10 times tables.

 If you have any questions about your child’s homework please come and ask.

-Water bottles and snacks
+Water bottles and Snacks

-Please remember to bring in a water bottle every day.
+Please remember to bring in a named water bottle every day.
 Children will be provided with their fruit snack for playtimes.

 Please ensure your child has a waterproof coat in school every day.
-All clothing, including PE kit, should be labelled with your child’s surname.
+All clothing, including PE kit, should be labelled with your child’s name.
 Lost property is located in the first aid area, which can be found near the infant toilets.